42-AI/bootcamp_machine-learning/day03/ex11/Interlude.md

   For example: considering that someone has a cancer when she does not.

 - **false negative**  where you give a negative label instead of a positive one.
-  For example: considering that somone has not a cancer whe he does.
+  For example: considering that someone has not a cancer when he does.

 Given what you are trying to classify, what type of error is worst will change.
 According to your opinion of which type of error is better, you will choose different metrics.